goramartin/master-thesis/docs/solutions/steps/02-candidate-selection/candidate-selection.md

   - label and aliases (as is done now)
   - label, aliases and description
   - label, aliases, description and additional information
-    - has cause, has effect, parts, part of, has characteristics
+    - has cause, has effect, parts, part of, has characteristics, has use

 - basically a document retrieval